 - Compulsive eating can include agitation and a sense of desperation to the point of taking food from others, stealing from stores or eating discarded food.
 This can result in feelings of shame and guilt.

 - Less severe symptoms than eating disorders that include changes in eating patterns that can lead to weight loss or gain, obsession or focus on weight; disruption in body image.
 Without intervention, these symptoms can sometimes develop into an eating disorder.

-Klotz Student Health Center offers free peer nutrition counseling as well as free nutritional guidance from a registered dietician.
-Just call (818) 677-3666 for an appointment.
+Klotz Student Health Center offers free peer nutrition counseling as well as free nutritional guidance from a registered dietitian.
+Call (818) 677-3666 for an appointment.